expo/expo/docs/pages/guides/config-plugins.md

 Introspection is an advanced technique used to read the evaluated results of modifiers without generating any code in the project.
 This can be used to quickly debug the results of [static modifications](#static-modification) without needing to run prebuild.
 You can interact with introspection live, by using the [preview feature](https://github.com/expo/vscode-expo#expo-preview-modifier) of `vscode-expo`.

-You can try introspection by running `expo config --type introspect` in a project.
+You can try introspection by running `npx expo config --type introspect` in a project.

 Introspection only supports a subset of modifiers: